DOI-BOR/et-demands/docs/model_description.rst

 Model Description
 =================

 The ETDemands model consists of three modules that develop daily estimates of crop irrigation water requirements using daily weather data (including reference evapotranspiration) and crop-specific crop growth curves.
 The three modules that make up the ETDemands model are RefET, CropET, and AreaET.
-Currently, only the CropET module is fully functional for ETDemands.
+Currently, only the CropET module, prep tools, and the post-processing tools are fully functional for ETDemands.

 .. _model-description-refet: